How to decorate your house like an interior designer

 Rugs can also be used to decorate your outdoor entertaining area.
 Take our Subi Border Flatweave Rug, for example - woven from polypropylene, this rug is ideal for both indoor and outdoor use.
 Match the geometric border with neutral outdoor furniture and tonnes of green, leafy plants, and your guests will be drooling over your interior design choices.

-Decorator tip #5: Decorate with lots of house plants for an earthy element
+Decorator Tip #5: Decorate with lots of house plants for an earthy element

 Now that you know how to decorate a house like an interior designer, it’s time to shop for the basics